vinntreus/BuildMonitor/README.markdown

 Measures build times in Visual Studio.

+This is a fork of the original, that adds the following:
+- An IsRebuildAll flag
-This is a fork of the original, that adds an IsRebuildAll flag and a form showing the breakdown by month and solution (under `Tools - Show Solution Build Times`).
-There is now an option to choose the location of the json file where the results are saved.
+- A form showing the breakdown by month and solution (under `Tools - Show Solution Build Times`)
+- An option to choose the location of the json file where the results are saved

 ## To install